-With conventional low-strength and high-strength steels, there’s a trade-off between strength versus formability.
+There’s a trade-off between strength versus formability with conventional low-strength and high-strength steels.
 If a component design requires substantial bending and forming, the material would need to be low strength.
 Then, in areas of the component that require greater strength and durability, there would need to be thicker steel, which adds weight.

 Solving the Steel Equation

 How can the strength versus formability tension be resolved?
 That is what drives the research and development of advanced high-strength steels.

 “High-strength steels were developed in the 1970s and 1980s, basically by altering the chemistry of these steels — adding different alloys [mixture of metals] and elements to increase strength,” said David Anderson, senior director of Automotive Technical Panel and Long Products Program, Steel Market Development Institute (SMDI).
 The process of adding metals to the steel is called “alloying,” which increases strength, but (depending on the metals included) can also lower formability and drive higher material costs.